entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       titles: # The titles on the label
         it: Mio Titolo # The title in Italian
         en: My Title # The title in English

+## Languages
+This descriptor contains a *list* of languages to enable during the installation process.
+Even if you need to include a single language, the descriptor should be formatted as a list anyway

+**Language descriptor.yaml.**
+    - code: en
+      description: English
+    - code: it
+      description: Italian

 ## Static Files